 Back to Connery’s clothing, the dinner jacket is tailored with soft shoulders and has jetted pockets, double vents and three-button cuffs.
 The jacket has a low button stance, and the buttons are black horn.
 The dinner suit’s trousers have a flat front and a satin stripe down the side.
 The style of this dinner suit is almost identical to the Douglas Hayward dinner suit that Roger Moore wears in Octopussy, but it is rumoured that George Lazenby’s Bond tailor Dimi Major made the suits for Sean Connery in Never Say Never Again.

-Connery’s fine white cotton dress shirt has a spread collar, placket with onyx studs, and single-button cocktail cuffs that button down.
+Connery’s fine white cotton dress shirt has a semi-spread collar, a wide placket with onyx studs, and single-button cocktail cuffs that button down.
 This is an ordinary white shirt, made special for black tie only by the studs.
 It’s a modern take on the dress shirt, but the simplicity is in line with Bond’s usual tastes.
-The shirt is made by Turnbull & Asser, though he wears a Frank Foster shirt in at least one shot.
-The Frank Foster shirt can be identified by its narrower placket with stitching close together down the middle.
-Foster is the inventor of the button-down cocktail cuff that we see here, first worn by Roger Moore in an episode of The Saint.
+The shirt is made by Turnbull & Asser, his shirtmaker for most of his original James Bond films.
+The button-down cuff design was originally made by Frank Foster for Roger Moore to wear in The Saint and The Persuaders.